 The eastern areas enjoy drier weather at this time of year, with temperatures in Koh Samui usually reaching 30 degrees during the day with a gentle breeze soothing the coastal areas.

 Koh Samui is the largest of the islands and offers an abundance of restaurants, hotels, cafes and beach bars.
 For those looking to enjoy a cultural experience, there are unlimited options here.
-Visit several temples, take the opportunity to visit an elephant sanctuary, learn how to cook traditional dishes or practice Muay Thai.
+Visit several temples, take the opportunity to visit the ethical Samui Elephant Sanctuary, learn how to cook traditional dishes or practice Muay Thai.

 If you catch a boat from Koh Samui, it’s possible to island hop to the smaller but no less lively island of Koh Phangan, which is famed for its full moon parties.
 You can also cruise to Koh Tao, great for keen snorkelers and scuba divers.
 Now, discover more things to do in Koh Samui.